 Results: Lower HbA1c and glucose levels were significantly associated with better scores in delayed recall, learning ability, and memory consolidation…

 Conclusions: Our results indicate that even in the absence of manifest type 2 diabetes mellitus or impaired glucose tolerance, chronically higher blood glucose levels exert a negative influence on cognition, possibly mediated by structural changes in learning-relevant brain areas.
 Therefore, strategies aimed at lowering glucose levels even in the normal range may beneficially influence cognition in the older population, a hypothesis to be examined in future interventional trials.1

-There have been a number of research papers linking blood sugar levels with brain function, in fact, in 2005 the “disease” type 3 diabetes was introduced, none of which have been conclusive.
+There have been a number of research papers linking blood sugar levels with brain function, a plethora of which, since 2005, proposed a new disease; type 3 diabetes.
+None of those papers were conclusive.
 Type 3 diabetes was posited as explaining Alzheimer’s.
 While there is a connection between blood sugar and problems of memory and cognitive function as in Alzheimer’s, there is not definite proof of causation.
 For example, a study published by the University of Pennsylvania in 2012 excluded people with a history of diabetes, indicating Alzheimer’s can develop without the presence of significant hyperglycaemia in the brain.
 This is in spite of the fact people with type 2 diabetes have an increased chance of developing Alzheimer’s, estimated to be between 50% and 65% higher.

 Another recent paper shows that that reducing AGEs (Advanced Glycation End products) reduces the risk of Alzheimer’s and diabetes.
 The research from Mount Sinai Department of Geriatrics and Medicine’s press release reads as follows: